BillJr99/Ursinus-CS173/_pages/Labs/Searching/lab-droplow.md

 ---

-In this lab, you will write and test functions to drop the lowest score in an array of `double` test scores, and then return the average of the remaining items.
+In this lab, you will write and test functions to drop the lowest score in an `ArrayList<Double>` of test scores, and then return the average of the remaining items.

+First, linearly search the array to find the index of the smallest item.
+Remove the lowest item from the array, and print it.
+You can print an `ArrayList` by calling `.toString()` on the `ArrayList` variable, and printing that.

-First, linearly search the array and drop the lowest score.
-Print out the count of the number of times you execute inside a loop - you can do this with an integer counter.
+In addition, count the number of times your loop iterates to find the smallest item.
+You can use an `int` counter that you increment each time you execute the loop.
+Following the loop, print out the count of the number of times you execute inside a loop.

+Put all of the above code into a function, and you will call that function from `main()`.

-Try these functions for different sized arrays, and plot the number of steps that were needed.
+Within `main()`, call this function several times, each with a different sized array, and plot the number of steps that were needed.
 You can use a loop with a random number generator to generate scores.
+I suggest creating a function that generates and returns an `ArrayList<Double>`, in which you pass the desired size of the array as a function parameter.
+The function then uses a random number generator to fill the array and return it.
+Then, you can call this from `main()` within a loop, so that you try it multiple times without having to copy and paste your code!